STRML/Healthcare.gov-Marketplace/README.md

 This is not an *official* repository.
 For all we know, nobody is listening.

 This is not a clone of the CMSGov/healthcare.gov repository.
-That repository only contained static frontend files.
-This is the actual healthcare.gov application, bugs and all.

 I have created this in hopes that there are some concerned programmers at CGI Federal who want to see the project succeed.
 Sourcing fixes from the users of healthcare.gov is one way to achieve that goal.